george-hawkins/mjx-donkey-car/README.md

 ESP32 MAV telemetry
 -------------------

+**Question:** is a telemetry modules of any sort required if the companion computer is going to talk to the base station via WiFi?
+I suspect not - see this [video](https://www.youtube.com/watch?v=DGAB34fJQFc0) and see MAVProxy [here](https://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html) (see end of page for how to use with Mission Planner) or [APSync](https://ardupilot.org/dev/docs/apsync-intro.html) (the ArduPilot version is no longer supported and the MAVProxy link actually suggests using this [updated version](https://github.com/stephendade/apsync-Kakute) instead).

 Traditionally, Holybro [SiK telemetry radios](https://holybro.com/products/sik-telemetry-radio-v3) have been used for a wireless connection between laptop and drone/rover.

 But an interesting alternative (especially given the shorter distances typical when using a rover rather than a drone) is an ESP32.